 RVM Clay: A front end loader is used to load the clay from the clay yard into the primary crusher.
 The primary crusher reduces the clay chunks to 2.0 inches in diameter or smaller.
 From the crusher, the clay is transported via a belt conveyor into the clay shed.
 A clay shed loader feeds the clay into a disintegrator which reduces the clay to particles 0.5 inches in diameter or smaller.
 The clay then feeds directly into the RVM kiln.
-The RVM kiln reduces the clay's moisture content.
-From the RVM kiln, the clay moves through a series of mills and screens which further size and separate the clay into the desired particle sizes.
+The RVM kiln reduces the clay is the clay moves through a series of mills and screens which further size and separate the clay into the desired particle sizes.
 The sized clay is then conveyed into storage tanks.
 The RVM processed clay can then be packaged or processed into LVM material.